 If you’re like me, sadly, the majority of your experience with green beans came from the inside of a can.
 Mushy, with little flavor other than “metallic”, it seemed the only thing that made them palatable was the way my Granny Mable made them, simmered with salt and bacon… lots of bacon.
 While they were tasty (did I mention the bacon?), as a kid, I didn’t think about how very few nutrients were left in them, or about the added fat and calories of the bacon.
 Now, older, wiser, and with more mature taste buds, I’ve come to realize just how naturally delicious these humble legumes can be with the simplest preparation.
-A little heat and some flavorful aromatics and you’ve got a beautiful, nutritious side-dish that everyone will love.
+A little heat and some flavorful aromatics and you’ve got a beautiful, nutritious side dish that everyone will love: Lemon Garlic Green Beans.

 Here’s what you’ll need:

 - 1 lb. fresh green beans, ends trimmed

 - 1-2 cloves of garlic, minced (about 1 T.)

 - ¼ t. crushed red pepper flakes